TdewT/javr_domain/readme.md

-# Welcome to JAVR Domain
+# Welcome to JAVR Domain Separated branch
-Here is the source code of a website we made mainly for easy control of the servers I am hosting. <br>
+This Branch aims to separate the website functionalities into two webservers, one for managing servers ([Server_Manager](/Server_Manager)) and another that hosts only the website ([Website](/Website)). <br>
-Although it may have more features in the future.
+This way, the more powerful server can be left offline until it's needed, keeping main site available on another.
+It will wake up on request from the main website.
+Once they establish connection with each other you will be able to use the web interface to manage servers the way same as the main branch.

 <br>